Accla/d4m/README.txt

 5. INSTALLATION

-  Extract d4m_api.X.X.X.tar.gz in your local directory.
+  Extract d4m_api.X.X.X.zip in your local directory.
-If you want to connect to a database, then also download and extract the external libraries libext.tar.gz file and place it in the d4m_api/ directroy.
-This should result in distribution containing:
+If you want to connect to a database, then also download and extract the external libraries libext.X.X.X.zip file and place it in the d4m_api/ directroy.
+This should result in a distribution containing:

           d4m_api-X.X.X
             docs/